What is an eligible business type?

 What types of work are eligible for a job creation award?

 Any type of work created by the business are eligible for a job creation award.
-The workers must be new permanent full-time workers expected to work 2,080 hours annually and earn specified levels to earn the rebates of $1000- $3,000 per job, per year.
+The workers must be new permanent full-time workers expected to work 2,080 hours annually and earn specified levels to earn the rebates of $1000- $3,000 per job, per year in non-targeted population projects and $2,000 - $4,000 in targeted population projects.
 All workers counted toward the new permanent full-time jobs goal must earn at least $12.85 per hour in total compensation (earned wages and voluntary benefits).

 Does a business qualify for a job creation award if it pays its workers $12.85 wages and benefits?